 Rectal Pain Quick Overview

-- Four common causes of the symptom of rectal pain are
+- Four common causes of the symptom of rectal pain, pressure, or

 - fleeting anal spasms (Proctalgia fugax), and